syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Function-Reference-Section.md

 mean is the arithmetic mean of the distribution.

-standardDeviation is the standard deviation of the distribution.
+standard_deviation is the standard deviation of the distribution.

 #### Remarks:

 * Probability must be >= 0 and <= 1.
-* standardDeviation must be > 0.
+* standard_deviation must be > 0.

-Given a value for probability, NORMINV seeks value x such that NORMDIST(x, mean, standardDeviation, True) = probability.
+Given a value for probability, NORMINV seeks value x such that NORMDIST(x, mean, standard_deviation, True) = probability.
 NORMINV uses an iterative search technique.

 ## NormsDist